 We work diligently each day to deliver for our clients and customers.
 We’re grateful that our efforts have led to recognition from noted organizations across the world.
 The do-it-yourself movement has made it difficult for professionals to compete without pointing to the trophy case.
-If any of this is off-putting, then please know that we remain as down-to-earth and eager as our first day on the job.
+If any of this offends, then please know we remain as down-to-earth and eager as our first day on the job.

 The Society for Marketing Professional Services (SMPS)

 The National Marketing Communications Awards program was initiated in 1976 and is their longest-standing and most prestigious award.
 It recognizes excellence in marketing communications by professional services firms in the design and building industry.
 Townsend was recognized for his corporate identity work in support of Leo A Daly (1999).

 The M Award program was initiated in 2002 to recognize marketers and campaigns that demonstrate solid strategy, brilliant innovation and positive return on investment.
 Awards include best-in-class marketing in the areas of corporate identity, campaigns, direct marketing, marketing research, collateral, promotions, public relations, investor relations, advertising and multimedia.
 Townsend was recognized for his work in support for Mint Fitness (2005).